andirosu/magento2/README.md

 <div align="center"><a href="https://netopia-payments.com/"><img alt="Parsedown" src="https://suport.mobilpay.ro/np-logo-blue.svg" width="240" /></a></div>

-# Netopia Payment module for Magento 2.4
+# NETOPIA Payments module for Magento 2.4
 ## Options
 * Card payment
-* mobilPay WALLET payment
+* mobilPay WALLET

 ## Installation
 The Module placed in folder "Netopia"
-1. put this code inside of <your_magento_root>/app/code/
+1. put **Netopia** folder inside of <your_magento_root>/app/code/
-2. SSH to your Magento proiect and run the following command
+2. SSH to your Magento server and run the following commands
-3. Download your keys from https://admin.mobilpay.ro/ for Live or https://sandbox.mobilpay.ro  for Sandbox and then copy the Keys in <your_magento_root>/app/code/Netopia/Netcard/etc/**certificates**
     * <code>php bin/magento setup:upgrade</code>
     * <code>php bin/magento setup:static-content:deploy</code>
     * <code>php bin/magento ca:cl</code>
+3. Download your keys from https://admin.mobilpay.ro/ for Live mode and https://sandbox.mobilpay.ro for Sandbox mode.
+   Copy the Keys in <your_magento_root>/app/code/Netopia/Netcard/etc/**certificates** Note : if you would like to have possibility to work with both mode (**Sandbox and Live**), you will need the keys for each mode.

 ## verification
 By run the following command you can make sure, if this module is installed successfully on your Magento Proiect